asrorbekh/node-rest-api/README.md

 ## Contributing

-Explain how others can contribute to your project.
+As much as you can create pull request to this project

-## License
+## MIT License

-Specify the license under which your project is distributed.